pjaypatel/UniversalDomination/README.md

 # Vision Statement
 This game is similar to Risk, however on a much grander scale.
 Set in the future, a number of new planets have just been discovered, and they are free-reign to whoever can establish their ownership to them.
 You are the commander of an alien race and you will deploy your resources, fight wars, and then re-fortify, until you dominate the universe.
 Battle against your friends to conquer their planet and defend your own.
+As of now, you will only need one phone in order to play this game.
+There will be 4 players, taking turns by passing the phone around.

 # User Stories / Sprint Backlog
 https://docs.google.com/spreadsheets/d/1R4cjnwTNLBMf2GdGuDK3-PWe63MBX3OPGu8qR6pyi38/edit?usp=sharing